 We very much value our partnerships with parents and the family feel of our school.
 The Academy is big enough to offer opportunities to all and to challenge even the exceptionally gifted, but small enough to be a really friendly and open community.
 Young people come first here and every one matters.
-Opening doors for brighter futures is what we do, be it helping young people gain great results or enabling them to discover and develop their talents.
+Opening doors for brighter futures is what we do, be it helping young people gain great results (amongst the very best in the country) or enabling them to discover and develop their talents.
 Do come and see us for yourself: we look forward to welcoming you most warmly.

 Last January, STV chose one of our P2 classes at Kelvinbridge for a short programme on the poetry of Robert Burns.
 The idea was to see if the words of one of his best-loved poems still resonate with wee ones well over 200 years after it was written.

 As you'll see, the children loved the poem about 'the wee mouse' and were enthusiastic in their reactions...

 Glasgow Academy has opened a brand new elite water-based, all-weather hockey pitch at Windyedge sports fields.

 The pitch was unveiled by Lord Smith of Kelvin, Chairman of the 2014 Commonwealth Games Organising Committee, who described the Olympic-standard pitch as "A terrific investment by Glasgow Academy and one which provides a truly world-class playing surface for training and competition."

 Rhona Simpson, The Academy's Director of Sport, who represented Great Britain at two Olympic Games and Scotland at three Commonwealth Games, said: “All the top games in world hockey are now played on water-based pitches so this fantastic new asset allows Glasgow Academy and Scotland to provide an elite training and playing experience for many of the country’s top young players.